kotlarmilos/meta-features-anomaly-detection/README.md

-# Meta features for anomaly detection

-This repository presents decision support system for detecting anomalies using meta features.

-With exponential growth of data and devices, detecting anomalies in data become essential task for many domains.
-Detecting anomalies is a non trivial task which could be performed using various groups of algorithms.
-Decision support systems for model selection aims to overcome complexity by prosing the best algorithm for a given task using meta learning approach.
+# Novel Meta-Features for Automated Machine Learning Model Selection in Anomaly Detection

+This repository contains the scripts which evaluate a novel set of meta-features for model selection in anomaly detection tasks based on domain-specific properties.

-By using different kinds of metadata, like properties of the learning problem, algorithm properties, or patterns previously derived from the data, it is possible to select different learning algorithms to effectively solve a given problem.
-Such an approach is also used in recommendation systems where recommendations are made based on metadata, consisting of characteriza- tions of these datasets.
-These characterizations, also called meta features, describe properties of the data which are predictive for the performance of algorithms trained on them.
+By using different kinds of metadata, such as the properties of the data, algorithm properties, or correlation previously derived from the data, it is possible to select different models to effectively solve a given anomaly detection task.
+The meta-learning approach based on a set of meta-features that describes data properties and correlation can enable efficient model selection in AutoML frameworks.

-The main research question answered in this paper applies to possibility to define a set of meta features which would characterize anomalies in data.
-Decision support systems would be able to predict the best algorithm for a given task with a given time budget using proposed meta features, where the goals are to use minimal level of information and minimal computational effort.

-This repository is part of ongoing research which will be publised soon and it is subject to change.
-Once the research is completed, the detailed instructions with examples and datasets will be available.
+Experiments with 63 datasets from different repositories with varying schemas show that the proposed set of meta-features achieves the accuracy of 87% for model selection, while the achieved accuracy for simple meta-features is 74%, for statistical meta-features 68%, for information theory metafeature 70%, and for a comprehensive set of meta-features by [pyMFE](https://pypi.org/project/pymfe/) 73%.

+Results are in [/results](https://github.com/kotlarmilos/meta-features-anomaly-detection/tree/master/pycharm/results) directory.
+Evaluated algorithms are in [/algorithms](https://github.com/kotlarmilos/meta-features-anomaly-detection/tree/master/pycharm/algorithms) directory.

+## Datasets

+Datasets are collected from repositories in [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OPQMVF) and [Numenta Anomaly Benchmark](https://github.com/numenta/NAB) and cover a broad range of domains including manufacturing, transportation, healthcare, intrusion detection, and system log analysis.

+## Prerequests

+ - Python 3.7
+ - Pip
+ - Numpy